 - South Africa’s plastic recycling statistics for 2013

 - Plastics SA and SAPRO warn against use of ‘degradable’ plastics

 - 70% of plastic recycled in SA is from post-consumer sources

 - Entries open for 2013 Best Recycled Plastic Product of the Year Competition

 - South African PET plastic bottles recycling rate 45% in 2012

-- Increases in plastic recycling in South Africa
+- Polystyrene recycling in South Africa